No matter the deficit, Russell Wilson provides the Seahawks major confidence — and a bunch of wins

 “Phenomenal” was Carroll’s word of choice.

 “With Russell back there, it doesn’t matter,’’ he said of Seattle’s rough start.
 “You have a chance.
 You have a chance no matter what’s going on.
 The calls he had to make, the adjustments he made, the throws, just the variety of things that we threw today that were available to us and that we went after.
-It was an array of passes and concepts and principals.”
+It was an array of passes and concepts and principles.”

 Wilson was sacked three times and took some vicious hits, but to a remarkable degree, he always gets up.
 His durability is a huge part of the Wilson canon.
 This was the eighth-year quarterback’s 121st consecutive start, tying Chris Gray’s Seahawks record.
 As a wise man once said, 90% of life is just showing up.

 Wilson seemed to always have the answer, the antidote, the little extra oomph the Seahawks needed on a day far more fraught that expected.
-His rapport with Lockett continues to be other-wordly (“I can’t explain it or describe it other than to just kind of marvel,’’ Carroll said).
+His rapport with Lockett continues to be other-worldy (“I can’t explain it or describe it other than to just kind of marvel,’’ Carroll said).
 If he can develop something similar with Metcalf, as appears to be happening before our eyes, the danger quotient of their offense will only rise.

 But it was after Myers’ miss that Wilson’s presence seemed to loom largest.
 The coin toss itself seemed vital.
 When Wilson trotted out to start overtime, you could pretty much see where this was headed.
-On a crucial third-and-6, Wilson hit Metcalf for 29 yards, a brilliant catch by the rookie.
+On a crucial third-and-six, Wilson hit Metcalf for 29 yards, a brilliant catch by the rookie.
 Two plays later, he found Hollister for the touchdown.

 “We have been unwavering in our belief,’’ Wilson said.
 “It’s real.”